7targets/7targets-docs/_posts/2022-04-11-how-assistant-can-followup-the-campaign-responses-automatically.md

 ![image](../../images/preference-for-emails-used-for-campaign.png)

 ## Step-4
-Create a specific schedule where the first email is a quick 'Thank you' note with a link to book a meeting.
-Schedule can have a few more followup emails as well.
+Create a specific sequence where the first email is a quick 'Thank you' note with a link to book a meeting.
+Sequence can have a few more followup emails as well.

-If the lead respond backs to the followup emails then Assistant will invoke this schedule as a response.
-To avoid circular emailing, Assistant ensures that the same lead is NOT added to the same schedule if the lead responds back again.
+If the lead respond backs to the followup emails then Assistant will invoke this sequence as a response.
+To avoid circular emailing, Assistant ensures that the same lead is NOT added to the same sequence if the lead responds back again.

 ![image](../../images/preference-for-schedule-for-enquiry.png)